usememos/memos/README.md

 ## Contribute

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated. 🥰

 See more in [development guide](https://github.com/usememos/memos/tree/main/docs/development.md).